LihaoWang1991/Coursera-Deep-Learning-TensorFlow-Project/README.md

 # deep-learning-specialization-course
-This is the programming assignment of coursera Deep Learning course 2 of Andrew Ng
+This repository is to upload the programming assignments I have completed in Andrew Ng's course Deep Learning Specialization.